maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+The method generally used to convert String to Integer in Java is parseInt().

+This method belongs to Integer class in java. lang package.

+It takes a valid string as a parameter and parses it into primitive data type int.

+				**********

 The compile(String, int) method of the Pattern class used to create a pattern from the regular expression with the help of flags where both expression and flags are passed as parameters to the method.